-- Since you have the right product, in the right quantities, at the right time, at the right place, and the right selling price, you don’t have to provide more discounts to get rid of old inventory, and there are very few out of stock situations.
+- Since you have the right product, in the right quantities, at the right time, at the right place, and at the right selling price, you don’t have to provide more discounts to get rid of old inventory, and there are very few out of stock situations.

 - You don’t have to go through situations of panic while trying to manage your inventory and meet the demand.

 - Planning merchandise smartly leads to smart investment in inventory i.e.; your money is tied to only those stocks that will generate revenue.